hashivim/vim-terraform/README.md

     let g:terraform_fold_sections=1

 Allow vim-terraform to automatically format `*.tf` and `*.tfvars` files with `terraform fmt`.
-You can also do this manually with the `:TerraformFmt` command.
+You can also do this manually with the `:!TerraformFmt` command.

     let g:terraform_fmt_on_save=1